 We use the Black-Scholes option pricing model to estimate the fair value of stock option grants with time-based vesting.
 The Black-Scholes model relies on a number of key assumptions to calculate estimated fair value.
-The assumed dividend yield of zero is based on the fact that we have never paid cash dividends and has no present expectation to pay cash dividends and our current

-Financing Agreement, entered into on February 26, 2016 with Cerberus Business Finance, LLC, precludes us from paying dividends.
-The expected volatility is now based on actual historic stock volatility for periods equivalent to the expected term of the award.
+The assumed dividend yield of zero is based on the fact that we have never paid cash dividends and has no present expectation to pay cash dividends and our current credit agreement limits our ability to pay dividends.
+The expected volatility is based on actual historic stock volatility for periods equivalent to the expected term of the award.
 The assumed risk-free interest rate is the U.S. Treasury security rate with a term equal to the expected life of the option.
 The assumed expected life is based on company-specific historical experience considering the exercise behavior of past grants and models the pattern of aggregate exercises.